Leadership

 Associate Dean of Clinical Education

-Dr. George serves as the associate Dean of Clinical Education at the proposed Meritus School of Osteopathic Medicine.
+Dr. George serves as the Associate Dean of Clinical Education at the Meritus School of Osteopathic Medicine.
 He received his medical degree from the Philadelphia College of Osteopathic Medicine in Philadelphia, Pa., and completed his residency in family medicine at Duke University Medical Center in Durham, N.C.
-Dr. George was a Andlinger fellow in health policy with the Center for Public Health in Vienna, Austria, where he focused on models of care delivery.
-Dr. George is board certified in Family Medicine by the American Board of Family Medicine.
+Dr. George was an Andlinger Fellow in health policy with the Center for Public Health in Vienna, Austria, where he focused on models of care delivery.
+Dr. George is board-certified in Family Medicine by the American Board of Family Medicine.

 Samuel Kadavakollu, PH.D.